From Luke's diary

 They were just two little kids who only have to worry about what toy to play with next and to learn, just like childhood is supposed to be.

-In brief, by living in New Sixam it was so easy to forget about the place we came from and all the discriminations we faced in there.
+In brief, by living in New Sixam it was so easy to forget about the place we came from and all the discrimination we faced in there.
 Yet, probably also because of the careers I and Misty chose, for us it was almost impossible to forget the greater scheme of things.

 She entered the military soon after we moved to New Sixam, it was one of the few jobs providing a good wage and offering many job places at the time.
 In the beginning, they were mostly involved in the construction of basic infrastructures such as hospitals and schools.
 She liked her job, albeit the very harsh schedule she was very proud of the help she was giving to the community with her work.